-Erwin Evans Smith (1886-1947) – Often referred to as “one of the greatest photographers of cowboy life,” Smith created engaging and action-filled images of cowboys and ranch life that have come to symbolize the universal western cowboy type.
+Erwin Evans Smith, often referred to as “one of the greatest photographers of cowboy life,” created engaging and action-filled images of cowboys and ranch life that have come to symbolize the universal western cowboy type.

-As a teenager, worked as a cowhand and carried a camera with him to document the lives of cowboys, presenting as true a portrayal as possible.
-Of this period, Smith would say, “As well as I like works of art I don’t believe I would have resorted to art as a profession if it had not been for the disappearance of Western life which awakened in me a desire to dedicate my observations, as it is a last resort to recall those stirring scenes.”
+As a teenager, he worked as a cowhand and carried a camera to document the lives of cowboys, presenting as true a portrayal as possible.
+Of this period, Smith would say, “As well as I like works of art, I don’t believe I would have resorted to art as a profession if it had not been for the disappearance of Western life, which awakened in me a desire to dedicate my observations, as it is the last resort to recall those stirring scenes.”

-In 1904, Smith left Texas for Chicago, Illinois where he studied sculpture under Lorado Taft.
-He also studied under Bella Lyon Pratt in Boston during the early 1900’s.
-He also studied painting, but, eventually chose photography as his way to preserve a record of the open-range life.
+In 1904, Smith left Texas for Chicago, Illinois, where he studied sculpture under Lorado Taft.
+He also studied under Bella Lyon Pratt in Boston during the early 1900s.
+He also studied painting but eventually chose photography to preserve a record of the open-range life.

 Between 1905 and 1912, Smith spent his summers photographing on the ranges in Texas, New Mexico, and Arizona, creating a body of work that remains some of the best of its kind.
-During this time, he documented ranch owners, trail bosses, bronc-busters, and day-to-day life of the cowboy, including trail drives, roundups, chores, and recreation.
-Not impressed with artists and photographers who exaggerated and romanticized cowboy life, he tried to create an authentic record, which accurately captured the lifestyle, from daily life to clothing, and tools.
+During this time, he documented ranch owners, trail bosses, bronc-busters, and the cowboy’s day-to-day life, including trail drives, roundups, chores, and recreation.
+He was not impressed with artists and photographers who exaggerated and romanticized cowboy life.
+He tried to create an authentic record, which accurately captured the lifestyle, from daily life to clothing and tools.

 In 1914 Smith returned to Texas to start his own ranch.
-Unfortunately, the ranch failed and he was bankrupt by 1917.
+Unfortunately, the ranch failed, and he was bankrupt by 1917.
 He spent the remainder of his life living quietly outside of Bonham, Texas.
 However, he continued to use his camera for the rest of his life.
-He never married.
-Smith died in Bonham, Texas on September 4, 1947 and was buried in Oakwood Cemetery in Honey Grove.
+He was never married.
+In Bonham, Texas, Smith died on September 4, 1947, and was buried in Oakwood Cemetery in Honey Grove.
 More than 10,000 photographs were in Smith’s collection when he died.

 Smith’s thousands of photographs show cowboys roping, branding, and herding cattle, riding horses, doing chores, gathering around the chuck wagon, playing cards, and performing in rodeos.
 Included are many group and individual portraits.
-Smith also documented–to a much lesser extent–cowgirls, African-American cowboys, Native American wild west show performers and lacrosse players, nesters (traveling farmers and their families), and small town community events.
+Smith also documented–to a much lesser extent–cowgirls, African-American cowboys, Native American wild west show performers, lacrosse players, nesters (traveling farmers and their families), and small-town community events.

-The Amon Carter Museum of American Art, in Fort Worth, Texas, holds the principal collection of Smith’s work.
+The Amon Carter Museum of American Art in Fort Worth, Texas, holds Smith’s work’s principal collection.